xavierobd/Facial_Detection_PyTorch/README.md

 Use Google Colab to run the code for the best results.

-The datasets (test.csv and train.csv) can be found here: https://www.kaggle.com/c/facial-keypoints-detection
+The datasets (test.csv and training.csv) can be found here: https://www.kaggle.com/c/facial-keypoints-detection